 It’s so easy today to be flat broke and yet have no difficulty buying anything we want on credit.

-‘No deposit and easy terms’, say the enticing advertisements.
-It’s only when you calculate the actual cost of the repayments, you realise the actual rate of interest you will be charged.
+‘No deposit and easy terms’, ‘buy now, pay later’, say the enticing advertisements.
+It’s only when you calculate the actual cost of the item after the repayments have been made, you realise the actual rate of interest you have been charged.

-It seems you would be considered odd if you were to save up to buy something, when you could use your plastic card or take out an instant loan at an inflated interest rate.
+It seems, these days, you would be considered odd if you were to save up to buy something, when you could use your plastic card or take out an instant loan at an inflated interest rate.

 We should be aware we can gain strength of character by not getting – We can be enriched by not having and – We can gain maturity through our ability to say the occasional NO to self.